adamwahyuh/MyGudang-Simple-Web-Database-MySQL/README.md

 - No input Negatif Number in Price input
 - No_Item and Price input Must be Integer
 - Realtime Limit Date
-- Every Input must be filled otherwise nothing is add to the database
+- Every Input must be filled otherwise nothing is added to the database
 - Export To Excel

 My college Project